backstage/backstage/docs/frontend-system/building-plugins/02-testing.md

 });
 ```

 When testing multiple extensions you may sometimes want to access the output of other extensions than the main test subject.
-You can use the `.query(ext)` method to query a different extension that has been added to the tester, either via its ID or passing the extension directly.
+You can use the `.query(ext)` method to query a different extension that has been added to the tester, by passing the extension used with the `createExtensionTester(...).add(ext)`

 ### Setting configuration